Mapping Drives

 Screenshot of pop-up with the message "You are attempting to connect to the server 'netid.washington.edu'."

 5. You will be prompted for credentials.
-For the name, enter your UW NetID in the form netid\<uwnetid> and then enter your NetID password.
-Click connect.
+For the name field, enter your UW NetID in the form netid\yournetid and then enter your NetID password.
+Click Connect.

 Screenshot of window with credentials entered.

-6. You will then be connected to the drive.
-If it doesn't show up on your desktop, click on the desktop, go to Finder -> Preferences in the menubar, and ensure that "Connected Servers" is checked under "Show these items on the desktop:".
+6. The drive will then connect.
+If the drive doesn't show up on your desktop, click on the desktop, go to Finder menu in the menu bar, select Settings, and ensure that "Connected servers" is checked under "Show these items on the desktop:".
+The mounted network drive will then display on your desktop.

 Screenshot of expanded Finder menu item next and the "Finder Preferences" window.